 But every so often, when I can get my hands on this or another special cut, I splurge.

-The chops would taste incredible in the white wine broth alone but I just happend to have some leftover cream.
-So, at the last minute, I thickened the sauce just a wee bit.
+The chops would taste incredible in the white wine broth alone but I just happened to have some leftover heavy cream.

-I would love to hear from home chefs everywhere!
+How do you cook and season veal?
+I’d love to hear from home chefs everywhere!

 1 Cook, 2 Countries & A Taste For World Cuisines: Cooking A La Mode De Chez Nous - Cuisine d'Hier Et d'Aujourd'hui!
 For the love of home style cooking and great food.
 Memories are made of this!